Japan’s master figure skater

 In 2012, Hanyū won a bronze medal at the ISU World Figure Skating Championships in Nice (FRA).
 Shortly afterwards, he published his autobiography, entitled Blue Flames, the royalties for which went towards refurbishing the Sendai Ice Rink.

-On 13 February 2014 at the Iceberg Skating Palace in Sochi, Hanyū took control of the Olympic men’s figure skating competition, delivering an astonishing short programme routine.
-To the sounds of Gary Moore’sParisienne Walkways, he captivated the crowd by performing a quadruple toe, triple axel, and triple lutz-triple toe loop combination to amass a world record score of 101.45 – the first time in figure skating history that a competitor had exceeded the 100-point mark in the short programme.
+Hanyū was in masterful form at the Sochi 2014 men’s figure skating competition at the Iceberg Skating Palace, delivering an astonishing short programme routine.
+To the sounds of Gary Moore’s Parisienne Walkways, he captivated the crowd by performing a quadruple toe, triple axel, and triple lutz-triple toe loop combination.
+His stunning display earned him a world record score of 101.45, as he became the first figure skater in history to break the 100-point barrier in the short programme.

-Two days later, the Japanese skater, sitting atop the standings and boasting a four-point lead over Patrick Chan (CAN), unexpectedly fell twice in the opening minute of his free skate, choreographed to Nino Rota’sRomeo and Juliette.
+Two days later, the Japanese skater, sitting atop the standings and boasting a four-point lead over Patrick Chan (CAN), unexpectedly fell twice in the opening minute of his free skate, choreographed to Nino Rota’s Romeo and Juliet.
 Demonstrating the mental fortitude for which he is known, he recovered in admirable fashion, putting in an emotional and artistic performance that featured exceptional jumps and transitions.

 Awarded a total of 280.09 points, he was crowned Olympic champion ahead of silver medallist Chan (275.62 points), and immediately fell into the arms of a delighted Orser.
 At 19, he was the first male Japanese skater to win a figure skating gold medal, and the youngest man to do so for 66 years.

 “I’m so surprised!” he exclaimed.
 “I’m not very happy with my performance.
 I was nervous, but I got the gold medal.
 I got the Japanese flag onto the flagpole.
 That’s something I can be proud of.”